Should I buy a laptop or desktop?

 Weight, size and portability

 A typical laptop weighs between 4.5 and 8 pounds, while "ultralight" models like the MacBook Air weigh in at under 3 pounds.
 Alternatively, the economy and cost-oriented option - the netbook, belonging to the ultralight class - focuses primarily on mobility and are often Windows or Linux-based.
 Netbooks are most commonly equipped with an Intel Atom - a series of microprocessor that focuses less on performance and more on basic functionality in tandem with low power consumption.
 Netbooks are often designed with screen sizes between 8'' and 10''.
 Because of these features, netbooks are therefore best suited for web browsing, e-mail and office tasks and are priced beneath the cost of a typical laptop.
 The MacBook Air is noted for its thinness and sparse weight and is available in both an 11" and 13" screen sizes depending upon a user's portability needs.
 The MacBook Air currently utilizes a Core i-Series processor which allow them to better approximate the level of performance of the typical laptop; it is a device geared toward performance and portability rather than budget.
-Further, these two types of "ultralight" laptops do not have internal CD/DVD drives and are dependent on the internet and removable media to retrieve information.
+Furthermore, these two types of "ultralight" laptops do not have internal CD/DVD drives and are dependent on the internet and removable media to retrieve information.

 ErgonomicsOne downside of portability is ergonomics.
 The laptop's miniature size can make its use less comfortable and physically taxing.
 The keyboard and trackpad orientation of netbooks can vary significantly; the result of this being the built-in keyboards of the netbook tend to be anywhere between 92% and 95% of the typically laptop keyboard.
 As manufacturers approach their netbook keyboard and trackpad designs with more variance than with normal laptops and standard keyboards, it is particularly important to type on the netbooks for ergonomic reasons.
 The desktop computer's design has evolved to ease the comfort of users.
 Its display is at eye level, and the keyboard allows for proper positioning of your back, arms, and wrists.
 These are important concerns, especially when you use your computer for long periods of time.
 You can improve laptop ergonomics by building a more comfortable "home base" into which you can dock your laptop when you return to your desk.
 A "home base" can include such things as a standard keyboard, a mouse, an external display, etc.